Student Work Placement Program

 University of ManitobaSchulich School of Engineering Red River College Western University

-BioTalent Canada has a long track record of successful wage-subsidy programs, helping new talent gain the skills needed for employment in biotech while assisting companies in offsetting the costs associated with hiring.
-The Student Work Placement Program has placed more than 11,000 students.
-Find out more about the positive impact SWPP has had on Canada’s bio-economy by reading the latest Driving the Potential report.
+BioTalent Canada has a long track record of successful employer support programs, helping new talent gain the skills needed for employment in biotech while assisting companies in offsetting the costs associated with hiring.
+The Student Work Placement Program has supported over 16,000 placements since 2017

 BioTalent Canada has issued a new report detailing the success of its national Student Work Placement Program (SWPP) and its positive impact on the severe Labour Market Shortages affecting Canada’s Bioscience industry.